manoj-makkuboy/feed-ninja/README.md

 # feed-ninja
-A feed aggregator django app built specifically for Indic languages
+A feed aggregator webservice with full unicode support, Build using Python + Django.

 Features:
 - Uses asyncio and aiohttp to download feeds asynchronously from a number of blogs.